 |Permission||Select predefined permission combinations from the dropdown list.
 Select FULL to grant read access, execute permission, write access, delete objects, change permissions, and take ownership (RXWDPO) permissions.
 Select CHANGE to grant read access, execute permission, write access, and delete object (RXWD) permissions.
 Select READ to grant read access and execute permission on the object (RX).
 For more details, see smbacls(1).|

 |Type||Select the option from the dropdown list that specifies how TrueNAS applies permissions to the share.
 Select ALLOWED to deny all permissions by default, except manually defined permissions.
 Select DENIED to allow all permissions by default, except manually defined permissions.|

 Save stores the share ACL and immediately applies it to the share.

-Edit Filesystem ACL opens Storage > Edit POSIX.1e ACL with an ACL Editor screen.
+Edit Filesystem ACL opens Datasets > Edit ACL screen for the shared dataset.

 - Adding SMB Shares

 - Adding a Basic Time Machine SMB Share